Qiskit Intermediate Free 47/61 in series 60 minutes By

 # Install required packages

-# pip install qiskit-serverless qiskit-ibm-runtime
+# pip install qiskit-ibm-catalog qiskit-serverless qiskit-ibm-runtime

 from qiskit_ibm_runtime import QiskitRuntimeService, EstimatorV2, SamplerV2, Session, Batch